algebraf/algebraf/README.md

 - 👋 Hi, I’m @algebraf
-- 👀 I’m interested in math, astronomy, phisics
+- 👀 I’m interested in math, astronomy, physics
 - 🌱 I’m currently learning Python, Java
 - 💞️ I’m looking to collaborate on : not sure yet
 - 📫 How to reach me